simplex-chat/simplex-chat/PRIVACY.md

 **Traffic and device costs**.
 You are solely responsible for the traffic and device costs that you incur while using our Applications, and any associated taxes.

-**Legal and acceptable usage**.
-You agree to use our Applications only for legal and acceptable purposes.
-You will not use (or assist others in using) our Applications in ways that: 1) violate or infringe the rights of Software users, SimpleX Chat Ltd, or others, including privacy, publicity, intellectual property, or other proprietary rights; 2) involve sending illegal or impermissible communications, e.g. spam.
-While we cannot access content or identify messages or groups, in some cases the links to the illegal or impermissible communications available via our Applications can be shared publicly on social media or websites.
+**Legal usage**.
+You agree to use our Applications only for legal purposes.
+You will not use (or assist others in using) our Applications in ways that: 1) violate or infringe the rights of Software users, SimpleX Chat Ltd, or others, including privacy, publicity, intellectual property, or other proprietary rights; 2) involve sending illegal communications, e.g. spam.
+While we cannot access content or identify messages or groups, in some cases the links to the illegal communications available via our Applications can be shared publicly on social media or websites.
 We reserve the right to remove such links from the preset servers and disrupt the conversations that send illegal content via our servers, whether they were reported by the users or discovered by our team.

 **Damage to SimpleX Chat Ltd**.
 You must not (or assist others to) access, use, modify, distribute, transfer, or exploit our Applications in unauthorized manners, or in ways that harm Software users, SimpleX Chat Ltd, our Infrastructure, or any other systems.
 For example, you must not 1) access our Infrastructure or systems without authorization, in any way other than by using the Software; 2) disrupt the integrity or performance of our Infrastructure; 3) collect information about our users in any manner; or 4) sell, rent, or charge for our Infrastructure.
 This does not prohibit you from providing your own Infrastructure to others, whether free or for a fee, as long as you do not violate these Conditions and AGPLv3 license, including the requirement to publish any modifications of the relay server software.